Teaming up against plastic waste!

 Have you found a suitable stretch along a river or stream?
 Then you can get started!
 Using the detailed project materials, the types of waste identified by the individual groups (e.g. cigarette butts, pieces of film or packaging) are published on a digital map, thus assisting the scientific community in gradually closing gaps in the existing research on the amount of different types of plastic waste.
 The fight against pollution from plastic waste, for cleaner water and for preserving natural resources for future generations in a united Europe can only be a success if we – the citizens – actively support joint political initiatives in the places we live.

 Plastic Pirates – Go Europe!
 Are you with us?

-The next sampling period starts May 2021.
+The next sampling period starts in autumn 2021.
 You can already discover exciting insights and useful information on our social wall.

 There are new podcast episodes on our news page.
 Listen now and learn more about the plastic pirates in Slovenia and Portugal!